pascual-tejero/2D-Ray-Tracing/README.md

 # Project: 2D Ray Tracing #

-The following project performed as a part of "Advanced Programming" offered by Technical University of Munich (TUM).
+The following project performed as a part of "Advanced Programming" course offered by Technical University of Munich (TUM) in the winter semester of 2022/2023.

 ## Project Members ##
 1. Balle, Marc